Watson Telescope Restoration

 This telescope was the primary instrument used by Paul Watson for many years and was located on his property overlooking the Magothy River in Anne Arundel County, Maryland.

 The Watson telescope is a 12-inch, F6.0 Newtonian on a German equatorial mount.
 Although the optical and mechanical configuration of the telescope is not unusual, its unique construction makes it one of a kind.
 Its mechanical and optical components were machined to the most precise level of accuracy.
-The amazing craftsmanship and attention to detail surpasses the capabilities of modern mass produced telecopes.
+The amazing craftsmanship and attention to detail surpasses the capabilities of most modern mass produced telecopes.

 Optical accuracy also rivals the best current telescopes.
 Optical testing in 2005 revealed the 12-inch primary mirror to be accurate to within 1/12th the width of a wave of light.